-Insperity is an HR management organization that helps small- and mid-sized businesses streamline their HR operations, manage costs, and minimize risks.
+Insperity is a professional services organization that helps small- and mid-sized businesses streamline their HR operations, manage costs, and minimize risks.
 Although Insperity began as a localized business in 1986, the company now has more than 2,700 employees and 60 offices across the United States.
 They currently serve more than 100,000 businesses nationwide.

 With employees spread out around the country, Insperity needed a way for dispersed team members to efficiently share information.
 Because the company handles sensitive data, they also needed a platform that would store their information securely.
 And, with policies and procedures changing quickly, they ultimately needed a system that would allow team members to update and approve content quickly.